What are my first phone options for kids if I’m a slow-tech parent?

 It’s time to go shopping for your child’s first phone!
 Exciting!

 Before you go buy the latest smartphone or even shuffle through the junk drawer to revive your old smartphone, take a minute to identify your NEEDS and your child’s NEEDS.
 Your child probably don’t NEED to own a smartphone with access to the 4 billion people on the internet with all levels of good to bad ideas.
-Especially if they’re 12 or under.
+Especially if they’re under 14.

 What do you need to be able to do with a phone?
 Call your child?
 Text?
 Locate them?
 Arrange schedules (calendar access)?